 We love fruit in my house but let’s face it, there’s a season for everything.
 I love strawberries, cherries, and blueberries but in the winter they get super expensive, plus they don’t even taste good so there’s no need for me to spend extra money to buy over-ripe or under-ripe fruit.

 Buying produce in-season is an easy way to save yourself a nice chunk of money each shopping trip.
 If I bought $7 bags of cherries in the winter, I probably wouldn’t be able to maintain my $300 monthly grocery budget.

 Stockpiling is another crucial factor that helps me stay within my budget.
 I stock up on non-perishable goods, seasonings, condiments, flour, sugar, box cake mixes, pasta, dry beans, rice and anything else I know we will eat.
 Having a large stockpile allows me to be somewhat flexible with my meal planning and it also prevents me from having to run back to the store every week.

 Since I have certain goods stocked up, I have the luxury of waiting until the next sale to stock up on that item again.
 You can also stock up on meat and other produce as well since you can freeze meat for several months.
-You’ll just need more storage space like a deep freezer.
+In the fall, I buy

 Buy In Bulk

 If you know you eat a lot of something, buy it in bulk!
 I love my Sam’s Club membership (even though I don’t use it every single month) because I can stock up on some of our favorite foods for less.

 Buying in bulk can save you lots of money even if you’re buying something other than food.
 My son loves fruit snacks and since we buy the organic kinds, it can get a little pricey.